Siberpone/ponyverse/README.md

 ### Saving Your Presets
 You can save your Ponyverse settings by navigating to the bottom of the Wizard fold and clicking the "Generate Shortcode" button.
 The text string that will appear underneath is your preset.
-Save it somwhere in a text file, for example, for future use (see [Directly In The Prompt Textbox](#directly-in-the-prompt-textbox)).
-I know this is inconvinient, but, unfortunately, Unprompted doesn't expose any mechanism to save/load these programmatically.
+Save it somewhere in a text file, for example, for future use (see [Directly In The Prompt Textbox](#directly-in-the-prompt-textbox)).
+I know this is inconvenient, but, unfortunately, Unprompted doesn't expose any mechanism to save/load these programmatically.
 You can somewhat mitigate that by adding your preset to the Ponyverse Preset Selector (see below).

 ## Preset Selector
 Ponyverse Preset Selector allows you to run a number of pre-defined presets and, optionally, specify a character and species.
 To expose its interface, select the "Ponyverse Presets" from the "Select Function" drop-down in the Unprompted Wizard fold: